photon-storage/gw3-doc/docs/api/gateway/dag.md

 Adds data to a DAG.
 Similar to upload request, a CID is returned in the response header `ipfs-hash` if the PUT request succeeds.
 The CID represents the root node of the new DAG after the addition.
 A follow-up operation can be performed on the new CID to further update the DAG.

 - **cid**
-  - Required: yes
+  - Required: Yes
   - Description: `cid` specifies the DAG root node
   - Example: `QmUNLLsPACCz1vLxQVkXqqLX5R1X345qqfHbsf67hvA3Nn`

 - **path**
-  - Required: yes
+  - Required: Yes
   - Description: file path under the root CID
   - Example: `/foo/bar/example.txt`

 - **size**
-  - Required: yes
+  - Required: Yes
   - Description: a query parameter that represents the size of upload content.
   - Example: `87718`

 - **ts**
-  - Required: yes
+  - Required: Yes
   - Description: a query parameter that represents the current unix timestamp
   - Example: `1688644825`